 Airline hubs are airports ranked as large, medium, small, and non-hubs as one of the FAA airport categories which are re-evaluated every year based on number of commercial passengers.
 The more common but informal use for the phrase airline hub is an airport that an airline uses as a transfer point to get passengers to their intended destination.
 It is part of a hub and spoke model, where travelers moving between airports not served by direct flights change planes en route to their destinations.

-- 2,164,648 all-time users
+- 3,316,630 all-time readers

 - 11 Amazing Examples of Disruptive Technology

-- Women Leaders Top 250: From Melinda Gates to Michelle Obama, These Are the Most Influential Women in the World
+- Women Leaders Top 250: From Angela Merkel to Oprah Winfrey, These Are the Most Influential Women in the World